 Then you’ll refrigerate these for about 30 minutes until set.

-Once the chocolate is set on top, it should be pretty easy to remove these from the pan.
+Once the chocolate is set on top, removing these from the pan should be pretty easy.

 Then slice and serve.
 You are ready to eat.